 Born in New York and raised in Los Angeles, David Schwimmer trained at Northwestern University in Chicago.
-He is a co-founder of the Tony Award-winning Lookingglass Theatre Company, where he has acted in and directed many productions, including: The Jungle, Big Lake Big City, Trust, Our Town, West, The Master and Margarita, Eye of the Beholder, The Odyssey, The Idiot, Of One Blood, and his adaptation with Joy Gregory of Studs Terkel’s book Race.
-He starred in the premieres of d-girl (Century City Playhouse) and Turnaround (Coast Playhouse) in Los Angeles, Glimmer Brothers (Williamstown Theatre Festival), Some Girls (Gielgud Theatre) in London, the revival of The Caine Mutiny Court Martial (Broadway), and Detroit (Playwrights Horizons).
-David last directed Sex with Strangers for the Second Stage Theatre in New York.
+He is a co-founder of the Tony Award-winning Lookingglass Theatre Company, where he has acted in, directed, and produced many productions, including: The Jungle, Big Lake Big City, Plantation!, Trust, Our Town, West, The Master and Margarita, In the Eye of the Beholder, The Odyssey, The Idiot, Of One Blood, his adaptation with Joy Gregory of Studs Terkel’s book Race, and Alexander Zeldin’s play Beyond Caring.
+He starred in the premieres of d-girl (Century City Playhouse) and Turnaround (Coast Playhouse) in Los Angeles, Glimmer Brothers (Williamstown Theatre Festival), Some Girls (Gielgud Theatre) in London, the revival of The Caine Mutiny Court Martial (Broadway), and Detroit (Playwrights Horizons), as well as directed Sex with Strangers for the Second Stage Theatre in New York.

-David starred as Robert Kardashian in Ryan Murphy’s new anthology miniseries, American Crime Story: The People v.
+David starred as Robert Kardashian in Ryan Murphy’s anthology miniseries, American Crime Story: The People v.
 O.J.
-Simpson, for which he received an Emmy Award Nomination and recently Produced Alexander Zeldin’s play Beyond Caring with Lookingglass.
+Simpson, for which he received an Emmy Award Nomination.

 He also serves on the Board of Directors of the Rape Foundation in Santa Monica, California.